ebl138/visit-glasgow/README.md

 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
 - the hidden-heading class was taken from the Love Running project
+- The Love Running README.md template was the basis for this README.md

 ### Media